-Site Reference Site Name Proposed Reason 152 Village Green, Yes The case for designation on this site largely rests on the contribution it makes to the local character of the village and the Lees opportunities the site offers for informal recreation.
+Site Reference Site Name Proposed Reason 152 Village Green, Lees Yes The case for designation on this site largely rests on the contribution it makes to the local character of the village and the opportunities the site offers for informal recreation.
 The site is also considered to be of limited value in respect of biodiversity and scores well in respect of SA objectives related to accessibility and infrastructure.

-8.9.1 As shown in the above map, 1 site has been considered through the stage two assessment in Linton as follows:
+As shown in the above Map, 1 site has been considered through the stage two assessment in Linton as follows:

 Biodiversity and geodiversity High quality places Health and well-being Educational achievement Accessibility Infrastructure Economic growth Vibrancy and viability Built environment.
-Brownfield land and natural resources Pollution Climate change and flood risk Historic environment and heritage assets Landscape and townscape character Site Ref: 168 Linton Orchard ✓ I ✓ 44 1 ✓ ✓ - ✓
+Brownfield land and natural resources Pollution Climate change and flood risk Historic environment and heritage assets Landscape and townscape character Site Ref: 168 Linton Orchard 1 ~ VV ~ ~ ×

-- 8.9.2 Site would have generally beneficial effects particularly in respect of accessibility, biodiversity, health and well being, built environment, greenfield land and landscape objectives. - 8.9.3 This site offers potential to deliver limited biodiversity enhancements including through changes to management, and potentially new habitat creation.
-Given the location and nature of the site it is unlikley that significant access improvements could be delivered to this site.
+Site would have generally beneficial effects particularly in respect of accessibility, biodiversity, health and well being, built environment, greenfield land and landscape objectives.